Module 11, Part 2: Error Handling with Exceptions#

 Finally, we update the constructor of the class

-is shown below, where the differences with
+The revised class Device is shown below, where the differences with

 Example 61 are highlighted.
 (Note: the rest